Car Accidents With No Seatbelt in Hawaii

 Risks of Not Wearing a Seat Belt

 In Hawaii, car accidents involving people with no seatbelt are all too common.
 Not wearing a seatbelt can lead to severe injury or even death.
-Seat belts save lives by keeping you properly restrained in the event of a collision.
+Seat belts save lives by keeping you properly restrained in the event of a severe collision.
 If you’re not wearing one, you could be thrown from the vehicle, which is often fatal.

 When a car crashes, the impact can cause unrestrained occupants to collide with the interior of the vehicle and other passengers or be ejected entirely.
 This can result in serious injuries like broken bones, head trauma, or worse.
 In many cases, unrestrained individuals end up needing emergency responders and transportation to the hospital.